hady-asaker/design-patterns-practice/Behavioral/Task_01/README.md

 # Task 01

-Implement a logging chain of responsibility
+Implement a ticketing system with a logging chain of responsibility.

-In this task, you will implement a logging chain of responsibility.
-The chain will consist of multiple loggers, each responsible for handling log messages of a specific severity level.
-The loggers will be organized in a hierarchical manner, where a log message will be passed through the chain until it is handled by an appropriate logger based on its severity level.
+In this task, you will implement a ticketing system with a logging chain of responsibility.
+The system will handle various types of tickets from users, such as technical issues, billing inquiries, and feature requests.
+Each ticket will be processed by a chain of loggers that will handle and log relevant information based on the ticket's category.

 ## Steps

+1-Define the Ticket class:

+* Create a Ticket class with the following properties:
+* * category: string - Represents the category of the ticket (e.g., "Technical", "Billing", "Feature").
+* * description: string - Represents the description or details of the ticket.

-1- Define the Logger interface:
+2-Define the Logger interface:

-* Define an interface that declares the method for handling log messages, such as handleLog().
-This interface will be implemented by the concrete loggers.
+* Create a Logger interface with the following method:
+* * handleTicket(Ticket $ticket): void - This method will handle the ticket and log relevant information based on its category.

-2- Implement concrete Logger classes:
+3-Implement concrete Logger classes:

-* Implement concrete logger classes that handle log messages of specific severity levels, such as InfoLogger, WarningLogger, and ErrorLogger.
+* Implement concrete logger classes that handle tickets of specific categories:
+* * TechnicalLogger - Handles tickets with the "Technical" category and logs relevant information to a technical log file.
+* * BillingLogger - Handles tickets with the "Billing" category and logs relevant information to a billing log file.
+* * FeatureLogger - Handles tickets with the "Feature" category and logs relevant information to a feature log file.
-* Each logger should have a reference to the next logger in the chain.
+* * Each logger class should implement the Logger interface and provide its own implementation for the handleTicket() method.

-3- Create the logging chain:
+4-Create the logging chain:

-* Create an instance of each logger class and set up the chain by linking them together in the desired order.
+* Create instances of each logger class: technicalLogger, billingLogger, and featureLogger.
-* For example, the InfoLogger may be followed by the WarningLogger, which is then followed by the ErrorLogger.
+* Set up the logging chain by linking the loggers together in the following order:
+* * TechnicalLogger -> BillingLogger -> FeatureLogger.
+* * Set the next logger for technicalLogger as billingLogger.
+* * Set the next logger for billingLogger as featureLogger.

-4- Pass the log messages through the chain:
+5-Pass the tickets through the logging chain:

-* When a log message is received, pass it through the chain starting from the first logger.
-Each logger should check if it can handle the log message based on its severity level.
+* When a ticket is received, start the ticket handling process by calling the handleTicket() method on technicalLogger.
+* Each logger in the chain should check if it can handle the ticket based on its category.
+* If a logger can handle the ticket, it should log the relevant information and stop the propagation.
-* If it can handle the message, it should do so.
-Otherwise, it should pass the message to the next logger in the chain.
+* If a logger cannot handle the ticket, it should pass the ticket to the next logger in the chain by invoking the handleTicket() method on the next logger.